generation-org/JS/JS-01 - Data Types and Variables/README.md

 ## Part 1: Type Converter

-Work with someone else and complete the following table:
+Work in pairs to complete the following table:

 | Value to be converted | number() | String() | Boolean() |
 |-----------------------|----------|----------|-----------|